 Second, we cultured the Maine and Florida populations, which are located at the ends of the latitudinal range of the U.S. east coast, at three different temperatures.
-For females, the quantitative pattern of 31 selected CHCs is visualized in Fig. 4A, showing the scores for the first two PCA factors.
+For females, the quantitative pattern of 31 selected CHCs is visualized in Fig. 4a, showing the scores for the first two PCA factors.
 The clusters of samples are significantly distinct at several hierarchical levels.
-The two geographic regions were clearly separated across all temperatures, and within-population variability was lower than variability between the replicate populations from the same geographic region.
-Further, the distribution pattern revealed the separation of samples along a temperature gradient from 18 through 25 to 30 °C. Subsequent CCA analysis with temperature selected as the categorical predictor confirmed temperature as a significant separation factor (Monte Carlo test, p = 0.001).
-Fig. 4B shows the plot of variable correlations with the first two PCA factors.
-The visual inspection of the plot shows that longer chain CHCs are correlated with the shift from lower to higher temperatures.
-The variables showing the highest correlation with the model prediction of CCA are highlighted in Fig. 4B and confirm the trend of increasing chain length as a function of increasing temperature.
+The two geographical regions were clearly separated across all temperatures, and within-population variability was lower than variability between the replicate populations from the same geographical region.
+Further, the distribution pattern revealed the separation of samples along a temperature gradient from 18 through 25 to 30 °C. Subsequent CCA with temperature selected as the categorical predictor confirmed temperature as a significant separation factor (Monte Carlo test, P = 0.001).
+Figure 4b shows the plot of variable correlations with the first two PCA factors.
+The visual inspection of the plot shows that longer-chain CHCs are correlated with the shift from lower to higher temperatures.
+The variables showing the highest correlation with the model prediction of CCA are highlighted in Fig. 4b and confirm the trend of increasing chain length as a function of increasing temperature.

-A similar pattern of geographical and temperature-dependent variability was observed for males, based on 24 CHCs retrieved from the original 27 compounds quantified (Fig. 4C, D).
-The geographic shift in the relative CHC compositions was significant in the CCA and

-Monte Carlo test (p = 0.001); as was also seen in females, the relatively longer chain length CHCs were observed to increase in abundance with increasing temperature.
+A similar pattern of geographical and temperaturedependent variability was observed for males, based on 24 CHCs retrieved from the original 27 compounds quantified (Fig. 4c, d).
+The geographical shift in the relative CHC compositions was significant in the CCA and Monte Carlo test (P = 0.001); as was also seen in females, the relatively longer-chain CHCs were observed to increase in abundance with increasing temperature.